jpgordon00/PlayFabUnityUpdater/README.md

 - [GroupDownloader](https://github.com/jpgordon00/UnityGroupDownloader) for client-side downloading of files using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).

 # What does it do?
-- Allows the developer to push content updates at will where clients may or may not automatically download new files.
+- Allows the developer to push content updates at will, where clients are updated in a server authoratative manner.
+> Each player queries for a new update on login.
+Each update is identified by an integer named ID, where a player is updated only if an update exists with a larger ID integer than the players current version.
+For example, if all updates are kept in increasing order then the player is guarenteed to have the newest version.
+Another example would be to seperate updates by more than one numeric value, for example two at a time.
+By doing this, you could release intermediate updates that new players are updated to but existing players are not.
 - Keeps a list of versions and various attributes associated with the version, on a per-player basis.
 > Versions are stored as JSON in [internal title data](https://docs.microsoft.com/en-us/gaming/playfab/features/data/titledata/quickstart).
 Players are assigned the newest version on login, stored as [internal player data](https://docs.microsoft.com/en-us/rest/api/playfab/server/player-data-management/getuserinternaldata?view=playfab-rest).
 Versions are updated upon login if a newer version is found.
 Every update is written as a [PlayStream event](https://docs.microsoft.com/en-us/rest/api/playfab/events/playstream-events/writeevents?view=playfab-rest).
 [PlayFab statistics](https://docs.microsoft.com/en-us/gaming/playfab/features/data/playerdata/using-player-statistics) are written to track current version and number of version updates for each player.
 - Serves a set of files specified in the version that player is using, where each file is served from the PlayFab CDN.
 > Players with different versions can exist at the same time, since the function serves content from that players current version.

 > Files are requested through a Cloudscript Function that includes the files URI, a unique name, and a name for the resulting file when downloaded.
 A use case for this would be to identify each file through the 'Name' attribute.
-Another use case for this would be to modify the function to include additional metadata.
+Another use case for this would be to modify the function to include additional metadata for each version or each file.
 - Client requests URI for and only downloads missing files.
-- Incase of error during a download, the updater removes partially downloaded files and not completed downloads.
+- Incase of error during a download, the updater removes partially downloaded files.
 On the next update invokation, the updater will only request the URI's for and download missing files.
 > UpdateHandler.cs provides access to elapsed time, progress and how many times the update process is re-invoked.
-Updates are checked for on every player login.

 > UpdateHandler.cs also provides cleanup in the case of a new update downloaded.
 All base folders not matching the used version is always deleted, upon update invokation.